About Medication Assisted Treatment at Centerstone

-Is Medication-Assisted Treatment the right choice for me?
+Is a Medication-Assisted Treatment Program the right choice for me?

-We’ll listen to your concerns and help you choose the treatment that is right for you.
+We’ll listen to your concerns and help you choose the medication assisted treatment that is right for you.
 Treatment options include:

 - mood stabilizers